Contactinfo@meritcb.euPowered by

 • The applications must be complete and must consist of the following:

 • Research proposal (mandatory Technical proposal template to be downloaded in the Template section) written in English, complete and uploaded to the MERIT online application system.
 Proposals that do not fulfil the eligibility criteria form (use of the Technical proposal template, font size, margins, spacing) will be ineligible.
 Excess pages (a 10-page limit for the research proposal) will be disregarded.
-The research proposal must match the chosen research group´s focus and must be feasible within the chosen research group (in case the applicant did not consult the feasibility of his/her proposal with the supervisor before applying, the Management Board will confirm the match as part of the eligibility check following a consultation with the prospective supervisor).

 • CV of the candidate written in English and uploaded to the MERIT online application system (5-page limit, extra pages will not be counted).